jakop345/cloudron-box/docs/references/api.md

 If `altDomain` is set, the app can be accessed from `https://<altDomain>`.

-`xFrameOptions` is set to `SAMEORIGIN` unless otherwise specified.
-This property can hold one value of either `DENY`, `SAMEORIGIN` or `ALLOW-FROM https://example.com/`.
+`xFrameOptions` can hold one of the following values:
+* `DENY` - to prevent embedding from any website
+* `SAMEORIGIN` - allows embedding from the same domain as the app.
+This is the default.
+* `ALLOW-FROM https://example.com/` - allows this app to be embedded from example.com

-Read more about this [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options).
+Read more about the options at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options).

 Response (200):